diemonic1/Apps-buttons/README.md

 # Configuration

 After installation, you'll see standard buttons in the client.
 Clicking the settings button will take you to the directory where the settings.json file with the plugin's settings is stored.
 There, you can specify how the buttons will look and which programs or websites they should open.

+> [!TIP]
-You can choose not to display icons or text names for the buttons (but one of these is required).
+> You can choose not to show icons or text names for the top buttons (but one of the two is required).

+> [!TIP]
+> For buttons added to the context menu or properties menu, you can choose whether to show the arrow icon.

+> [!TIP]
+> Buttons added to the menu can receive the %GAME_NAME% parameter - the game name.
+At runtime, this parameter is replaced with the game name.

+> [!IMPORTANT]
+> The "format_game_name" parameter determines whether the name is formatted (a space is placed before capital letters, and all space characters are replaced with + signs so that the game name is recognized when searching online).
+If the parameter is false, the game name will be inserted as is, without formatting.

+> [!TIP]
-You can also run .bat and .vbs scripts.
+> You can also run .bat and .vbs scripts.

+> [!IMPORTANT]
-Note that the quotes in the program path must be double-quoted: \\\
+> Note that the quotes inside the program path must be double: \\\

 You can use links to any images from the internet as icons, for example, images from this repository:
 ```